mikeizbicki/cmc-csci040/topic_05_Python_FileManipulation/README.md

 To submit this lab part, paste your list of translations into sakai.
 I don't need to see your code.

+> **HINT:**
+> It's probably easier to write your code into a python file rather than to try to write it directly in interactive python.

 ### Part 3